leahfresco/finding-places/README.md

 #### Click on a place to see the marker
 Clicking on a place in the place list isolates the marker to make it obvious which it is.
 Click on the "Places" header to clear and see all markers.

+#### Device responsive
+Application responds to the screen size to be a great user experience across desktop or mobile.

 ## <a name="tech"></a>Technologies
 This single page application is build with React/Redux, Bootstrap and CSS.
 ReactJS is a front end framework that allows for interactive UIs in which components on the page are modular.
 Redux allows a central place for data to be stored so that it can flow through components as needed.
 Boilerplate from Stephen Grider was used - can be found [here](https://github.com/StephenGrider/ReduxSimpleStarter).